A lesson from ancient (and some contemporary) Polynesians

 Teuira Henry indicated the existence of particularly enormous coconuts growing the island of Niu-Fou (now known as Niuafo'ou).
 The name itself of this island means "New coconut".
 Niuafo'ou is a tiny island in the Tonga group, with an area of 52 sq. km.
 The distance to the nearest island is 200km.
 It is a very active volcano that slopes steeply down to the sea floor.
 Given its unusual geography, Niuafo'ou was named « Tin can island », because a strange way of receiving its postal communications was adopted.
 The mail was cast into the sea in a tin box and recovered by men in pirogues.There is no safe anchorage for boats.
 The repeated eruptions of volcano (1867, 1886, 1912, 1929, 1935-36, 1943, 1946, 1985) caused the destruction of many plantations and villages.
 Following the eruption of 1946, Niua-fo'ou was evacuated and the government authorized the return of the islanders only in 1958.
 The two islands in Tonga were different dialects are spoken are named Niuafo’ou (New coconut) and Niua Toputapu (Sacred coconut).

 M.A.
 Foale, who visited the Rennell Island in 1964 and discovered this variety, said that the true-to-type Rennell, with big and pointed fruits, is found only around the volcanic lake on the eastern part of the island.
 The access from the coast to the volcanic lake is very difficult.
-It is needed to climb a rocky track with a hard slope, in a forest stuffed with endemic species of poisoning snakes (Laticauda sp.).
+It is needed to climb a rocky track with a hard slope, in a forest stuffed with endemic species of poisoning snakes (Laticauda sp., but to be confirmed as villagers do not anymore mention it).
 But in other places, such as the coastal area, there is a mix between the Rennell Island Tall and the ordinary type, known as the Solomon Island Tall, which has smaller oblong fruits.

 As far coconut varieties are concerned, Niuafo'ou and Rennell are the most famous islands in the Pacific region.
 Similarities between these two islands are hudge.
 They are both very isolated small islands, at a distance of 170-200 km from the nearest big island ; They have both additionals and successive factors of insulation : difficulties to access by boat, harsh slope to climb to reach the place where grow the coconut palms, risks linked to high volcanic activity or endemic poisoning snakes.